 Skip to contents

-Generate \(n_{\mathrm{inv}}\) trait rows for hypothetical invaders by resampling the empirical distribution of resident traits.
-By default, traits are sampled independently per column (“columnwise”), creating novel combinations across traits.
-Alternatively, entire rows can be bootstrapped (“rowwise”) to preserve the resident covariance structure.
-Row names of the returned object are set to the invader IDs.
+Generate \(n_{\mathrm{inv}}\) rows of trait values for hypothetical invaders by resampling the empirical distribution of resident traits.
+By default, traits are sampled independently by column, creating novel trait combinations.
+Alternatively, entire rows can be resampled to preserve the covariance structure of the resident trait space.

 Usage